History & Staff

 Justin Jeffers, Funeral Director/Embalmer

 Justin Jeffers is a 2000 graduate of Greeneville High School and a 2004 graduate of Tusculum College where he earned his degree in Business Administration and was an All South Atlantic Conference performer on Tusculum's golf team.
 He received his funeral directing and embalming license in 2007 after graduating from John A. Gupton College.
+Mr. Jeffers is the director from the east for the Tennessee Funeral Directors Association.
 He is a Mason and member of The Greeneville Kiwanis Club.
 He has one daughter named Addison.
 He is a member of Mt.
 Zion United Methodist Church and lives in Greeneville.

 Sharon Jeffers Hill, Secretary Emeritus